xypha/AHK-v2-scripts/README.md

   * Bring the Recycle Bin Explorer window in the background to the foreground, or
   * Empty the bin when the Recycle Bin Explorer window is in the foreground.

-  Alternatively, one or more of these actions can be assigned to work with different keyboard shortcuts.
-Autothotkey is awesome like that :)
+  Alternatively, assign one or more of these actions to various keyboard shortcuts.
+AutoHotkey is awesome like that :)

 -----------------
 #### **Display Off shortcut**